VUEngine/vuengine.github.io/documentation/language/custom-features.md

 };
 ```

+Extension classes are meant to provide the target methods for the [Class Mutation](/documentation/language/custom-features/#class-mutation) functionality, see below.

 ## Class Mutation

 Virtual C allows the modification of a class's behavior during runtime by changing the pointers to the virtual methods.
 This enables the possibility to change simultaneously the logic that governs of all the instances of the class.